 - SAT/ACT score weighted as 25 percent of the score.

 - TEAS V Exam composite score weighted as 25 percent.

 - Five points will be added to the total points for residents of Durham and Orange counties.

 How to Apply

 The Durham Tech application deadline for the fall 2015 is May 31.
-Students must apply to Winston-Salem State University (WSSU) online or mail a completed application for undergraduate enrollment to Winston-Salem State University by May 14, 2014 and pay the $50 application fee.
+Students must apply to Winston-Salem State University (WSSU) online or mail a completed application for undergraduate enrollment to Winston-Salem State University between January 15 – March 15 and pay the $50 application fee.
 Students should declare their major as undecided on the WSSU application.

 There are several steps that must be completed in order to qualify for entry into the RIBN program.
 The first step is completing the enrollment process to be admitted into Durham Tech, then meeting the requirements specific to Health Technology programs and to the RIBN program.